ilmenit/RastaConverter/BUILD.md

 ## Quick start (helper scripts)

 The scripts are thin wrappers around presets and accept extra `-D` options.
-If run without arguments they pick sensible defaults and build a Release configuration:
+If run without arguments they pick sensible defaults and build a Release configuration.
+They now include a smart fallback to vcpkg when dependencies are missing (see below):

 ```
 # Windows (no arguments → Visual Studio generator, Release)